 I have two different ways to share with you – firstly start with sewing the side seam and bottom seam of your bag, right sides together.
 If you prefer video tutorials check out my detailed you tube video How to box the corner of a bag: two methods

 Let me start with the standard box corner method I have been using for years to create the flat bottom of the bag.

 Fold the side seam to meet the base seam.
 Using a pin, pin these two seams together.
 It is vital to align these seams precisely.

-Using a quilters ruler mark the desired width of the bag.
-The quilters ruler needs to be aligned with your seam centrally so that you mark a 90 degree angle to the seam, equal distance either side.
+Using a quilters ruler mark the desired size of the box (width of the bag).
+The quilters ruler needs to be aligned with your seam centrally so that you mark a 90 degree angle to the seam, equal distance on either side.

-This corner makes a 3″ wide bag so the measurements either side of the seam are 1 1/2″.
+The size of this boxed corner is 3″ so the measurements either side of the seam are 1 1/2″.

 This method involves cutting out the corner, then folding and stitching.
 Let’s start by working out the measurements.
 For a 3″ wide bag you will mark a 1″ square, allowing a 1/2″ seam allowance.